Cristiano Piccini

-Cristiano Piccini ([kriˈstjaːno pitˈtʃiːni]; born 26 September 1992) is an Italian professional footballer who plays as a right back for 2.
-Bundesliga club 1.
-FC Magdeburg.
-He made three appearances for the Italy national team.
+Cristiano Piccini ([kriˈstjaːno pitˈtʃiːni]; born 26 September 1992) is an Italian former professional footballer who played as a defender.

 Club career

 Fiorentina

 Born in Florence, Piccini joined Fiorentina's youth setup in 2002, aged ten, after starting it out at Sporting Arno.
 On 5 December 2010, he made his first team – and Serie A – debut, coming on as a substitute for Manuel Pasqual in a 1–0 home win against Cagliari.

 On 30 August 2011, Piccini was loaned to third division club Carrarese, in a season-long deal.
 He scored his first professional goal on 4 April of the following year, netting the first in a 3–1 home loss against Virtus Lanciano.

 The following season, Piccini joined Spezia of Serie B on loan until the end of the season.
 After being an undisputed starter, he was loaned to the top level's Livorno, with a buyout clause.